 “I don’t have very much money to budget, so I don’t.”

 This is all the more reason for you TO budget.
-Since you are on a limited income, it is very important for you to create one.
-You can even start savings, even on the smallest income.
+Since you are on a limited income, you need to create one.
+You can even start savings, even on the smallest salary.

 When you have enough cash to cover your expenses, you still need a budget.
 A budget will allow you to see what money is going out and where.
 No need to waste money if you can prevent it, right?
 Plus, with a budget, you could find ways to invest that will create even more of a nest-egg.